The closed state space of affine Landau-Ginzburg B-models: Introduction

 The outline of this paper is as follows:

-In the remainder of the introduction we describe, very informally and at a completely non-technical level, the proof of Costello's theorem.

-In Section 2 we discuss \textit{curved algebras}, which are the mathematical objects describing affine Landau-Ginzburg B-models, and prove the main technical result (Theorem \ref{mainthm}) of the paper.
+In Section 2.1 we discuss \textit{curved algebras}, of which affine Landau-Ginzburg B-models are a special case.
+We then define the category $\Perf(A,W)$ of perfect curved dg-modules over a curved algebra, which is the more general analogue to the category of B-branes.

+In Section 2.2 we spend some time recalling the non-commutative-geometric language of Kontsevich and Soibelman \cite{KS}, and define the Hochschild and Borel-Moore Hochschild complexes in this language.

+Section 2.3 contains the key idea of this paper.
+We construct an isomorphism between the Borel-Moore Hochschild complexes of $\Perf(A,W)$ and of another closely related category.
+This second category has the same objects and morphisms, but it has no differential, instead it has a curvature term induced from $W$.
+This isomorphism is easy to see in the geometric language, as it comes from a translation of a non-commutative vector space.
+We can then show that the Borel-Moore Hochschild complex of this curved category is equal to that of the curved algebra.

-In Section 3 we discuss Landau-Ginzburg models and their closed state spaces, and recover the Kapustin-Li formula.
-In Section 3.3 we show how to extend our results to orbifolds, the main difficulty is to prove an orbifold analogue of the Hochschild-Konstant-Rosenberg theorem.
+In Section 3 we discuss Landau-Ginzburg models and their closed state spaces.
+We apply the results of Section 2, and get some explicit formulas, in particular we recover the Kapustin-Li formula.
+Finally, we show how to extend these results to affine orbifolds.

+\textbf{Acknowledgements.} The first version of this paper erroneously claimed that I had calculated the Hochschild homology of the category of B-branes.
+I'm grateful to Tobias Dyckerhoff for pointing out the mistake, and to Andrei C\u ald\u araru and Junwu Tu for working out what the correct statement was.